Key Takeaways

 Setting Up an Effective Boundary

 One of the most critical aspects of maximizing a wireless fence is proper boundary placement.
+If you’re still in the setup stage, this step by step guide to installing a GPS dog fence walks you through the process from start to finish.
 The Pawtronic GPS Fence allows pet owners to customize the range, but setting the boundary too close to roads, water bodies, or other hazards can put your dog at risk.

 To establish a safe and effective boundary: